chrisallenarmbruster/blockcraft/README.md

-# Blockcraft Project 🛠️
+# Blockcraft 🚀

-Welcome to the Blockcraft Project, my pioneering blockchain toolkit crafted from scratch to empower developers, innovators, and students 🎓.
+Welcome to the Blockcraft, my pioneering blockchain toolkit crafted from scratch to empower developers, innovators, and students 🎓.
 This toolkit is designed for the creation of robust, efficient, and scalable decentralized applications (dApps) that leverage the full potential of blockchain technology 💡.
 By starting from the ground up, Blockcraft is tailored to meet the high demands of modern blockchain development, offering an extensive suite of tools and components essential for building cutting-edge blockchain solutions 🔧.

 ## Key Features